Adjust the variables. See the math. Understand the model.

 |---|

-Month 1 is setup — the platform is unknown, the ad system is cold, and the content hasn't had time to compound.
+Month 1 is setup.
+The platform is unknown, the ad system is cold, and the content hasn't had time to compound.
 Months 2 and 3 introduce the $25 incentive and warm the audience.
 By month 4, you have a proven market signal, signed facilities, and an audience that trusts the product.
-The big numbers come after the system is loaded — not before it is tested.
+The big numbers come after the system is loaded, not before it is tested.

 Every showed-up appointment is a closed loop: account created, slot booked, pet owner physically arrived.
-That is not a click or a form fill — it is a delivered outcome.
+That is not a click or a form fill.
+It is a delivered outcome.
 CPA compression from month 2 to month 6 demonstrates that the system gets more efficient as it scales, not less.
 That is the signal investors look for in a marketplace.

 | Stage | Cities | Monthly Bookings | Annual Revenue | Valuation @ 5x | Valuation @ 8x | Notes |